 Of course, there is the inevitable heap of garbage and plastic waste where pigs and dogs forage, at the edge of the beach, and also a few shacks not very shiny, built on a marshy ground...
 But the soft golden light of the end of the day gives a peaceful atmosphere, really serene, to the place.

 There are traditional boats and fishing nets on the beach, small fields and wooden shacks behind the coconut trees.

 A bunch of kids saw me from far away.
 They run and shout, without daring to approach me at first.

-Adults, they greet me politely and laugh a lot to hear me ask permission to take pictures: "Boleh photo? "
+The adults politely greet me and laugh a lot when they hear me ask permission to take pictures: "Boleh photo?"